These are high-level Gateway object specifications for Conduktor CLI.

 • metadata.vCluster is optional.
 Must refer to an existing Virtual Cluster.
 When not using Virtual Clusters, don’t set this attribute.

 • spec.physicalTopics.delete is mandatory.
-Must be a valid topic name with a cleanup.policy set to delete
+Has to be a valid topic name with a cleanup.policy set to delete.

 • spec.physicalTopics.compact is optional.
-Must be a valid topic name with a cleanup.policy set to compact
+Has ti be a valid topic name with a cleanup.policy set to compact.

 • spec.physicalTopics.deleteCompact is optional.
-Must be a valid topic name with a cleanup.policy set to delete,compact
+Has to be a valid topic name with a cleanup.policy set to delete,compact.

 ConcentrationRule side effects: